-- Iandholders and relevant agencies to pursue protection mechanisms and agreements; tenure review processes under the Land Act and Crown Pastoral Land Act 1998; - implementation of the Conservation Management Strategy and the Management Plan for the Aoraki/Mount Cook National Park.
+- landholders and relevant agencies to pursue protection mechanisms and agreements;

+- tenure review processes under the Land Act and Crown Pastoral Land Act 1998;

+- implementation of the Conservation Management Strategy and the Management Plan

 Explanation and Reasons

 - As for Objective 1. - Conservation of natural values can be achieved over time with the goodwill and initiative of landholders working in partnership with relevant agencies and landholder groups. - Landholder initiatives, joint projects and voluntary protection mechanisms can be encouraged through co-operation with Department of Conservation which has a statutory obligation to advocate the protection of areas of significant conservation value. - The Aoraki/Mount Cook National Park Management Plan has as one of its purposes the preservation of indigenous plants and animals.
 It is appropriate that the Council support management of the National Park on this basis.